chargeprice/chargeprice-api-docs/api/v1/users/settings/upsert.md

 * API-Key is invalid
 * API-Key not authorized to perform action
 * User Access Token not authorized to perform action
-* User Access Token is invalid or expired
+* User Access Token is invalid

 ```json
 {